-20. (1) The Petroleum Agency must, within 14 days from the date of acceptance of an application lodged in terms of section 15, 16 or 38, notify the applicant in writing to-

-- (a) consult in the prescribed manner with the landowner, lawful occupier and any affected party; - (b) submit the consultation report to the Petroleum Agency, within 60 days from 55 the date of acceptance of the application; and

-- (c) where applicable, apply for an environmental authorisation in terms of the National Environmental Management Act. - (2) The Petroleum Agency must attend consultation processes undertaken by the applicant as contemplated in subsection (1)(a) to ensure that the process is transparent, fair and meaningful.

-(3) Where the applicant has not been successful in reaching the landowner or lawful occupier of the land concerned, the applicant must publish a notice in the local and national newspaper to trace the landowner, lawful occupier or a successor in title.

-(4) The notice referred to in subsection (3) must be published for a period of not less than 30 days.
-10
+- 20. (1) The Petroleum Agency must, within 14 days from the date of acceptance of an application lodged in terms of section 15, 16 or 38, notify the applicant in writing to- - (a) consult in the prescribed manner with the owner, lawful occupier and any affected party; - (b) submit the consultation report to the Petroleum Agency, within 60 days from the date of acceptance of the application; and - (c) where applicable, apply for an environmental authorisation in terms of the 10 National Environmental Management Act. - (2) The Petroleum Agency must attend consultation processes undertaken by the applicant as contemplated in subsection (1)(a) to ensure that the process is transparent, fair and meaningful. - (3) The applicant must notify the Petroleum Agency, and provide the Petroleum 15 Agency proof in the prescribed manner of steps taken to trace the owner, lawful occupier or successor in title, if the owner or lawful occupier of the land concerned- - (a) cannot be readily traced; or - (b) is deceased and no successor in title can be readily traced, - (4) The applicant must also publish a notice in a local and national newspaper to trace 20 the owner, lawful occupier or a successor in title. - (5) The notice referred to in subsection (4) must be published for a period of not less than 30 days. - (6) Notwithstanding any other law, the Petroleum Agency may, on application in writing from the applicant and on payment of the prescribed application fee, if at the 25 lapsing period contemplated in subsection (5) the owner, lawful occupier or successor in title still cannot be traced- - (a) grant consent to the applicant to install a notice on a visible place on the land and enter the land to which the application relates; and - (b) subject the applicant to such other terms and conditions as the Petroleum 30 Agency may determine.